fidelity/kraan/docs/user-guide.md

 ### Pruning

-The Kraan-Controller monitors any `hemrelease.helm.toolkit.fluxcd.io` resources owned by a AddonsLayer and reprocesses the AddonsLayer when it detects changes to the HelmReleases it owns.
+The Kraan-Controller monitors any `helmrelease.helm.toolkit.fluxcd.io` resources owned by a AddonsLayer and reprocesses the AddonsLayer when it detects changes to the HelmReleases it owns.
 This means that if a HelmRelease is deleted or amended using kubectl or other cluster management tools, Kraan-Controller will redeploy it using the definition in the git repository references by the AddonsLayer source field.
 To prevent this, set the hold field in the AddonsLayer to `true`.

 When processing an AddonsLayer the Kraan-Controller first `prunes` any HelmReleases owned by the AddonsLayer that are not defined in the git repository.
 This means that removing a HelmRelease definition from a git repository will cause it to be uninstalled from the cluster.

 Kraan-Controller performs the prune processing on all AddonLayers without reference to layer dependencies.
 It then proceeds with deploying addons, waiting for any layers it depends on to be deployed first.
-This enables a user to move a HelmRelease from one layer to another without risk of deployment failing because the previous layer's deployment is still present.
-This would potentially occur if a HelmRelease is moved to a layer that its current layer depends on.
-By performing the pruning first this potential issue is avoided.
-However, the Kraan-Controller does not wait for pruning of all layers to be completed before proceeding with layer deployment, although it does wait for each layer to be pruned before deploying that layer.
-This means a deployment might fail because a previous version (defined in another layer) of the HelmRelease has not completed pruning yet.
-Hoever this issue will be resolved when the pruning has completed.
+Before pruning HelmReleases the Kraan-Controller waits for a configurable period of time to see if the HelmRelease has been moved to another layer.
+The `interval` field of the layer a HelmRelease has been removed from is used to define the period to wait for another layer to adopt a HelmRelease that has been removed from that layer.
+When a HelmRelease is removed from a layer an `orphaned` label containing the current date and time is added to the HelmRelease.
+The pruning process will be deferred for the `interval` period before proceeding with the uninstallation of the HelmRelease.
+This is designed to allow time for another layer to adopt the HelmRelease if it is now defined in its repository source.
+The HelmRelease is adopted by removing the orphaned label and changing the owner.

 ## Observability